Hyperspawn/Dropbear/README.md

 ## Assembly Instructions
 For a step-by-step guide on assembling the Dropbear Humanoid Robot, refer to the [Assembly Guide](URL).

+For the Head and Neck specifically, [click here!](https://github.com/robit-man/Dropbear-Neck-Assembly/)

 ## Usage
 Instructions and guidelines for operating the Dropbear Humanoid Robot can be found in the [User Manual](URL).